John 20:29

 John 20:29 is the twenty-ninth verse of the twentieth chapter of the Gospel of John in the New Testament.
-It records Jesus' reappearance to the disciples, including Thomas, eight days after his resurrection.
+It concludes the gospel's account of Jesus' reappearance to the disciples and his dialogue with Thomas, eight days after his resurrection.

 Content

 The original Koine Greek, according to the Textus Receptus, reads:

-In the King James Version of the Bible it is translated as:
+In the King James Version of the Bible, this verse is translated as: